-- An eligible employee who is absent for a valid reason (as determined by their supervisor) either a business day prior to or after a holiday, or both, may be paid for the holiday; - When an eligible employee terminates and the last day of work is the day before a holiday, the eligible employee will not be paid for the holiday; and - Eligible employees will not be paid for holidays that fall within a leave of absence period.
+- Eligible employees will be paid their regular base pay for Organization designated holidays/breaks. - When an eligible employee terminates their employment and the last day of work is the day before a holiday, the eligible employee will not be paid for the holiday; and - Eligible employees will not be paid for holidays that fall within a leave of absence period.